tracelabs/tlosint-vm/TOOLING_POLICY.md

-# TraceLabs OSINT VM Tool Suggestion Policy
+# TraceLabs OSINT VM Tool Evaluation Policy

 This Trace Labs OSINT VM is built for OSINT work, not as a “install everything” showcase.
 To keep it usable and maintainable, we triage tools before adding them.